sdiehl/wiwinwlh/tutorial.md

 pattern TArr t1 t2 = TApp (TApp (TCon "(->)") t1) t2
 ```

-So now we can write an eliminator and constructor for arrow type very naturally.
+So now we can write an deconstructor and constructor for arrow type very
+naturally.

 ~~~~ {.haskell include="src/04-extensions/patterns.hs"}
 ~~~~

 Pattern synonyms can be exported from a module like any other definition by
 prefixing them with the prefix ``pattern``.

 ```haskell
 module MyModule (